Past Graduate Members

 Martin Lawless, Ph.D.
 2018

 Dr. Lawless earned his Ph.D. in Acoustics in 2018.
 His dissertation is “Assessing the Auditory and Reward Responses to Room Acoustics and Music Using Functional Magnetic Resonance Imaging.”
 Martin holds a B.E. in Mechanical Engineering from The Cooper Union for the Advancement of Science and Art (2013).
 While there, he developed and taught a Musical Instrument Design class for his senior design project.
 During undergrad, Martin twice interned at Pratt & Whitney, a jet engine company located in East Hartford, CT.
-Following graduation, Martin has accepted a position as a visiting associate professor at The Cooper Union.
+Following graduation, Martin has accepted a position as a visiting assistant professor at The Cooper Union.

 Peter Moriarty, M.S.
 2017 – LinkedIn

 Peter Moriarty graduated in 2017 with his Master of Science degree in Acoustics with his thesis “The Acoustics of Emotion: Creation and Characterization of an Emotional Speech Database“.
 Peter hails from the great town of Lexington, Massachusetts, where his passion for acoustics first took hold.
 He received his BS in Mechanical Engineering from the Boston University College of Engineering in 2011, and put the degree to use in the city of Boston for a short time.
 Peter has worked as a freelance designer, Design Manager of the John Silber Studio at the Massachusetts Institute of Technology, as well as Technical Designer and Fabricator at the Boston Museum of Science.
+Peter currently works as an Acoustical Engineer at Bose Corporation.

 Dave Dick, Ph.D.
 2017 – LinkedIn